Church of the Assumption (Phoenix, Michigan): History

 In 1853, Frederic Baraga was consecrated as bishop of the Upper Peninsula diocese, and in 1854 he sent Rev. Henry L. Thiele to serve at the Eagle River mission, which included the town of Clifton at the Cliff mine.
 In 1858, Bishop Baraga authorized Thiele to construct a church near Clifton.
 A site for a church and cemetery was donated by the North American Mining Company, and Thiel hired Nicholas Grasser to build the church for $1860.
 It is likely that Bishop Baraga himself designed the church.
 Construction began in 1868, and was completed in 1869.

 The church was consecrated as St. Mary's, but by 1883, the name was changed to the Church of the Assumption.
 The church was served from the mission at Eagle Harbor.
 In 1884, the Cliff Mine closed down and the population of Clifton dropped to almost nothing in a few years time.
 The nearby Phoenix Mine suffered the same fate, and with almost no parishioners left, the Church of the Assumption was closed.
 However, in 1899 the Phoenix Consolidated Copper Company made plans to reopen the Phoenix Mine, and the church was dismantled and reconstructed in its present location in Phoenix.
 During reconstruction, the architecture of the church was changed to give it a more Gothic appearance, installing Gothic windows, changing the roof pitch, and reconstructing the belfry and spire.

-The Phoenix Mine closed again bu 1905, and the population of Phoenix again subsided.
+The Phoenix Mine closed again by 1905, and the population of Phoenix again subsided.
 However, masses were held in the church until 1957, after which the church was finally closed.
 In 1985, the church was purchased by the Keweenaw County Historical Society, which undertook an extensive restoration process.
 As of 2009, the church (although deconsecrated) is still used for weddings and memorial services.